mattvenn/fpga-waterfall-badge/README.md

 # Want to learn

-* feedback in general on code/structure
+* feedback in general on code/structure - done
 * idea about colour changing depending on seed
-* pipeline conversation
+* pipeline conversation - done